Dinah Washington: Solo recordings and hits

 One source states that Washington "produced 45 R&B-charted hits between 1948 and 1961, including 16 Top 15 placements between 1948 and 1950".

+Appraisals and notable performances

 In the 1950s and early 1960s before her death, Washington occasionally performed on the Las Vegas Strip.
 Tony Bennett said of Washington during a recording session with Amy Winehouse:

 According to Richard S. Ginell at AllMusic: